 Wine-throated Hummingbird

-🌎 Range: Highlands of southern Mexico (Chiapas) to Guatemala, Honduras, and northern El Salvador
+Range: Southern Mexico (Chiapas) south through Guatemala to northern El Salvador and western Honduras

 Two subspecies: